Agoric/agoric-sdk/packages/governance/README.md

 will also identify the contract instance, the partcular parameter to be changed, and the proposed new value.
 At present, all parameter change elections are by majority vote, and if a majority doesn't vote in favor, then no change is made.

+## Future Extensions

+The architecture is intended to support several scenarios that haven't been filled in yet.

+### Registrars

+We currently have a committeeRegistrar, which has an opaque group of voters.
+The contract makes no attempt to make the voters legible to others.
+This might be useful for a private group making a decision, or a case where a dictator has the ability to appoint a committee that will make decisions.

+The ClaimsRegistrar (coming soon!) is a Registrar that gives the ability to vote to anyone who has an Attestation payment from the Attestation contract.
+Observers can't tell who the voters are, but they can validate the qualifications to vote.

+Another plausible registrar would use the result of a public vote to give voting facets to the election winners.
+There would have to be some kind of public registration of the identities of the candidates to make them visible.

+### BallotCounters

+The only ballot counter currently is the BinaryBallotCounter, which presumes there are two positions on the ballot and assigns every vote to one or the other or to 'spoiled'.
+At the end, it looks for a majority winner and announces that.
+It can be configured to have one of the possible outcomes as the default outcome.
+If there's a tie and no default, the winner is `undefined`.

+ContractGovernance uses this to make 'no change' be the default when voting on parameter changes.

+We should have ballotCounters for multiple candidate questions.
+I hope we'll eventually have IRV (instant runnoff) and various forms of proportional representation.

+### ElectionManager

+The election manager has a role in governance, but not a specific API.
+The manager's role is to make the setup of particular elections legible to voters and other observers.
+The current example is the ContractGovernor, which manages changes to contract parameters.
+There should also be managers that

+* take some action (i.e. add a new collateral type to the AMM) when a vote passes.
+* manage a plebiscite amount stake holders to allow participants to express opinions about the future of the chain.